-Five Things You Should Know About Suicide
+What You Need to Know About Suicide Risk

 - Family history of suicide or mental health problems.
 Depression, bipolar disorder, schizophrenia and suicide suggest a possible biological or genetic connection to a person's risk for attempting or completing suicide.

 - A stressful life event, such as losing a job or divorce.
-An individual may see these problems as insurmountable and unsolvable, and experience the pain as unendurable
+An individual may see these problems as insurmountable and unsolvable, and experience the pain as unendurable.

-A number of evidence-based treatment and prevention programs have been developed over the years, as well as school- and community-based programs that provide education, screening and rapid referrals for care.
+Many evidence-based treatment and prevention programs have been developed over the years, as well as school- and community-based programs that provide education, screening and rapid referrals for care.

-If you notice someone you love has a sudden change in mood, is expressing suicidal ideation, or experiencing depression, or if you're experiencing feelings of hopelessness or thoughts of harming yourself, please call the National Suicide Prevention Lifeline at 1.800.273.8255.
-You can also visit your nearest Emergency Room, dial 911 or seek the help of a mental health professional.
+If you notice someone you love has a sudden change in mood, is expressing suicidal ideation or is experiencing depression, or if you're experiencing feelings of hopelessness or thoughts of harming yourself, please call the 988 Lifeline, which provides:

-You’re not alone.
+No matter what, you are not alone.
 There is help.